learn-co-curriculum/ember-crud-lab/README.md

 * Generate our `show-resource` component with the following command in your terminal: `ember generate component show-resource`.
 * Open up `app/templates/components/show-component.hbs`.
 This is where we will display the given resource.
 Let's display the title of a resource in an `<h4>` and the url, topic and description each in their very on `<p>` tags.
 * In `app/templates/resources/resource.hbs` we'll call on our component and pass in the title, url, topic and description.
 * Now let's build out the ability of our component to toggle between editing states.
-In other words, let's get our component to be able to show a completed resource *or* a form to edit the given resource, based on the user's double clicking anywhere on our component.
+When the user clicks on the `<h4>` resource title, we should show them the edit form for that resource.
+When they click the submit button on that form, the edits should be persisted and the edit form should be replaced with the view of that resource.
 * In `app/components/show-resource.js`, define a property, `isEditing` and set it to `false`.
-* Now we'll use this property to add some logic to our component templae.
-In `app/templates/components/show-resource.js`: use a Handlerbars `{{if}}` statement to say that: if the `{{isEditing}}` property is `true`, show a form for editing the resource.
+* Now we'll use this property to add some logic to our component template.
+In `app/templates/components/show-resource.js`: use a Handlebars `{{if}}` statement to say that: if the `{{isEditing}}` property is `true`, show a form for editing the resource.
 Use `{{}}` input helpers to build your form. `{{else}}`, show the completed resource.
 * How will a user toggle between seeing the editing form and seeing the completed resource?
-We want them to be able to double clikc on the component to switch to viewing the edit form.
-In `app/components/show-resource.js`, define a property, `doubleClick`, and set it to a function that toggles the `isEditing` property.
-Great, now we can toggle back and forth between seeing completed resource and seeing our form.
+We want them to be able to click on the `<h4>` title to switch to viewing the edit form.
+In `app/components/show-resource.js`, define an action, `edit`, and set it to a function that toggles the `isEditing` property.
+Great, now we can make our edit form appear when the user clicks the title of a resource.
 But how will we actually make and persist edits to the resource?
 We'll use Ember closure actions!

 ## Part VII: Building Our Closure Action

 * Create a resources controller.
 In `app/controllers/resources.js` we will define an action called `update`, that will be responsible for persisting changes to the resource.
-* Once you define the `updat` action in controller, we can pass it down into our component.
+* Once you define the `update` action in controller, we can pass it down into our component.
 * On the resource show page, `app/templates/resources/resource.hbs`, pass the `update` action into the component using the following synatx:

 ```